Counting with the quantum alternating operator ansatz: Variational quantum counting

 The above argument, which is exact only in the Grover limit, suggests that the strategy of Fig.~\ref{fig:qaoa-self-reduction} may also hold away from that limit for GM-QAOA circuits.
 In the following section, we present numerical evidence to this effect and also compare the performance of regular QAOA circuits on the same task, for which the Grover limit is not relevant.

 Guided by the intuition outlined above, we introduce a variational quantum algorithm for approximate counting called VQCount.
-Its steps are specified as Algorithm~\ref{alg:vqcount} below.
+Its steps are summarized in Algorithm~\ref{alg:vqcount} below.
 Given a self-reducible SAT formula $\varphi(x)$, we define the problem Hamiltonian $H_{P}$ whose ground states represent the solutions to $\varphi(x)$.
 In this work, we map $\varphi(x)$ to the Ising model using standard techniques~\cite{lucasIsingFormulationsMany2014} (see Sec.~\ref{sec:solving-sharp-P-complete-problems-with-vqcount} for details).
 A GM-QAOA circuit is optimized to minimize the expectation value of $H_{P}$.
 We then sample solutions by measuring the output of the circuit and postselecting solutions only.
 By virtue of the GM-QAOA algorithm, solutions are sampled uniformly.
 Once a sufficient number of samples is collected, we evaluate the conditional probabilities for the two values of a given variable and choose the value corresponding to the largest probability, as in the JVV algorithm.
 This choice leads to a reduced GM-QAOA circuit, as in Fig.~\ref{fig:qaoa-self-reduction}, and the process restarts with this circuit (but forgoing parameter optimization), until all variables are fixed.

-Since the foundation of VQCount is the JVV algorithm (as described in Sec.~\ref{sec:jvv-algorithm}), its usage requires $O\left(\frac{n^2 \log(1/\delta)}{r \varepsilon^2}\right)$ samples to approximate the ground-state count to multiplicative accuracy $\varepsilon$ with confidence $1-\delta$, given success rate $r$ of the QAOA circuit, as defined in Eq.~\eqref{eq:sucessrate}.
-This compares favorably to related work on variational algorithms for evaluating the partition function of classical spin Hamiltonians~\cite{sundarQuantumAlgorithmCount2019}, which would require $O\left(\frac{\sqrt{N \log (1/\delta)}}{r \varepsilon}\right)$ samples for the same task.
-When $N=O(2^n)$, VQCount requires exponentially fewer samples than the methods of Ref.~\cite{sundarQuantumAlgorithmCount2019}.
+Since VQCount is built on the JVV algorithm (as described in Sec.~\ref{sec:jvv-algorithm}), its usage requires $O\left(\frac{n^2 \log(1/\delta)}{r \varepsilon^2}\right)$ samples to approximate the ground state count to multiplicative accuracy $\varepsilon$ with confidence $1-\delta$, given success rate $r$ of the GM-QAOA circuit, as defined in Eq.~\eqref{eq:successrate}.
+This compares favorably to related work on variational algorithms for counting weighted ground states of classical spin Hamiltonians~\cite{sundarQuantumAlgorithmCount2019}.
+When all configurations are assigned equal weight, the weighted counting problem reduces to the unweighted case, which requires $O\left(\frac{\sqrt{N \log (1/\delta)}}{r \varepsilon}\right)$ samples for the same task.
+Consequently, when $N=O(2^n)$, VQCount requires exponentially fewer samples than the methods of Ref.~\cite{sundarQuantumAlgorithmCount2019}.
+Alternative VQA circuits that implement solution sampling may also be used inside VQCount to obtain heuristics to which the theoretical sample-complexity guarantees derived above may not apply.
+We will investigate such variants in the next section.